farirpgs/fari-games/_games/charge-rpg.md

 >   - On a critical (66): You create two assets.
 > - If an asset was created, take note of it on someone's character sheet.

-### Using Loot

-When you create an asset using the Loot Extra, the asset can be used by anyone in the group, as long as it makes sense in the narrative.

 ### Boon Asset